Domenico Serafini: Biography

 Serafini was made Prefect of the Sacred Congregation of Religious on 27 January 1916.
-Upon the death of Cardinal Girolamo Maria Gotti, Benedict XV appointed him Prefect of the Sacred Congregation for the Propagation of Faith on 24 March 1916, the congregation that oversees the Church's missionary work.
+Upon the death of Cardinal Girolamo Maria Gotti, Benedict XV appointed him Prefect of the Sacred Congregation for the Propagation of Faith (the Propaganda Fide) on 24 March 1916, the congregation that oversees the Church's missionary work.
+During his tenure, the Propaganda Fide became increasingly oriented towards the changing circumstances of missions in anti-imperialist political contexts.

 Cardinal Serafini died in Rome at age 65.
-He is buried in the Campo Verano.
+He was originally buried in the Camp Verano cemetery in Rome before his remains were transferred to the monastery of Saint Benedict in Subiaco on 1 December 1919.